 TL;DR

 Think your 20s are just for figuring things out?
-Sure—but financially, it’s also the best time to build habits that make your future self fist-bump you.
-From emergency funds to investing, these 7 steps will help you become the financially fearless legend you were born to be.
-(Yes, we said legend.)
+Sure—but financially, it's also the best time to build habits that make your future self grateful.
+From emergency funds to credit systems, these 7 moves will help you become the financially confident person you were meant to be.
+These aren't just tips—they're core financial habits that compound over time.

 7 Tools That Build Habits